LearnPress/learnpress/readme.txt

 LearnPress is free and always will be, but it is still a premium high-quality WordPress Plugin that definitely helps you with making money from your **WordPress based LMS**.
 Just try and see how it is.
 LearnPress WordPress Online Course plugin is lightweight and super powerful with lots of Add-Ons to empower its core system.

 > Highly recommended by LearnPress users, we are pleased to introduce you to our best Education WordPress Themes which have LearnPress Theme Bundle included already.
-> [Eduma â€“ Education WordPress Theme](https://1.envato.market/G5Ook) (#1 Selling Education WordPress Theme).
+> [Eduma | Education WordPress Theme](https://1.envato.market/G5Ook) (#1 Selling Education WordPress Theme).
 > [Coaching | Life & Fitness Coaching WordPress Theme](https://1.envato.market/Xq2Ra) (Rising Star).
 > [CorpTrain | Corporate Training WordPress Theme](https://1.envato.market/13Zkd) (Potential).

-###LMS & Education WordPress Themes###
+###ONLINE LMS & EDUCATION WORDPRESS THEMES###

-Take a look at **[Premium Theme](https://1.envato.market/AoKx3D)** (someone calls it LMS WordPress Template) we designed to work with LearnPress.
-All developers are welcome to develop WordPress LMS Theme based on LMS Plugin for WordPress - LearnPress.
-More WordPress LMS Themes are coming soon, both free and premium WordPress Themes for LearnPress.
+Take a look at **[Premium Online LMS & Education WordPress Themes](https://1.envato.market/AoKx3D)** that are developed to work perfectly with LearnPress LMS WordPress Plugin.
+These incredible WordPress Themes are the best for your Online LMS & Education websites using LearnPress with the clean and modern design.
+From more than 50 demos, you can easily chose the most suitable one which fits your purpose and customize it as your style.

-LearnPress Mobile provides easy access to all courses on mobile and tablet devices.
-LearnPress Mobile is customizable, you can build your own LMS Mobile App following your style.
-This LMS Mobile App brings to your students a new learning experience when they can manage and track their courses as well as instructors.
+###LEARNPRESS MOBILE APP###

-LearnPress Mobile is a complete LMS Mobile App built with React Native technology.
-If you have Online Education & LMS websites using Eduma WordPress Theme or LearnPress LMS WordPress Plugin, LearnPress Mobile supports you to convert your current websites to LMS Mobile App easily.
+ **[LearnPress Mobile App](https://thimpress.com/eduma-mobile-app)**  is an LMS Mobile App for iOS & Android built with React Native Technology.
+If you have Online Education & LMS websites using WordPress Themes or LearnPress Plugin, LearnPress Mobile App supports you to convert your current websites to LMS Mobile App easily.
+Your LMS Mobile App will be on both App Store and Google Play Store.
+All courses will be synced immediately between your Online Education & LMS Website and your LMS Mobile App.This LMS Mobile App brings to your students a new learning experience when they can manage and track their courses as well as instructors.

 ###LearnPress Tutorials###